Dover Patrol Monument: Calais memorial

 A second obelisk stands on top of Cap Blanc Nez near Sangatte in the Pas-de-Calais.
 Part of the inscription is in French, which claims that the monument was inaugurated by Flaminius Raiberti (the then minister of the French Navy) on 20 July 1922).
 It also claims that the first stone was laid by Maréchal Foch on 28 January 1920.

 The memorial was blown up during the occupation and rebuilt in 1962.
 There are German bunkers in the cliffside.

-The memorial was drawn by Leon de Keyser (an architect from Ghent) and built by Martiny of Brussels.
+The memorial was designed by Leon de Keyser (an architect from Ghent) and built by Martiny of Brussels.

 The memorial was renovated in 2007 as part of the renewal of the Grand Site de France Les Deux-Caps.

 Near the monument there is also a monument dedicated to Hubert Latham.

 New York memorial

-A third obelisk was erected near the Verrazano-Narrows Bridge in John Paul Jones Park in Brooklyn, New York, in 1931.
-Inscriptions on the New York memorial read: "THIS MONUMENT / TO THE DOVER PATROL / ERECTED AS A TRIBUTE TO THE / COMRADSHIP AND SERVICE OF THE / AMERICAN NAVAL FORCES / IN EUROPE / DURING THE WORLD WAR. / MONUMENTS OF IDENTICAL DESIGN AT / DOVER ENGLAND - CAP BLANC NEZ FRANCE - NEW YORK, NY. / ERECTED FROM FUNDS PROVIDED BY PUBLIC SUBSCRIPTION / IN GREAT BRITAIN" and then: "TO THE GLORY OF GOD / AND IN EVERLASTING / REMEMBRANCE OF / THE DOVER PATROL / 1914-1919 / THEY DIED THAT WE MIGHT LIVE / MAY WE BE / WORTHY OF THEIR SACRIFICE" and the date "1931".
+A third obelisk was erected near the Verrazzano–Narrows Bridge in John Paul Jones Park in Brooklyn, New York, in 1931.
+Inscriptions on the New York memorial read: "THIS MONUMENT / TO THE DOVER PATROL / ERECTED AS A TRIBUTE TO THE / COMRADSHIP AND SERVICE OF THE / AMERICAN NAVAL FORCES / IN EUROPE / DURING THE WORLD WAR. / MONUMENTS OF IDENTICAL DESIGN AT / DOVER ENGLAND – CAP BLANC NEZ FRANCE – NEW YORK, NY. / ERECTED FROM FUNDS PROVIDED BY PUBLIC SUBSCRIPTION / IN GREAT BRITAIN" and then: "TO THE GLORY OF GOD / AND IN EVERLASTING / REMEMBRANCE OF / THE DOVER PATROL / 1914–1919 / THEY DIED THAT WE MIGHT LIVE / MAY WE BE / WORTHY OF THEIR SACRIFICE" and the date "1931".

-The New York memorial was recently named a "WWI Centennial Memorial" after being enter in the 100 Cities - 100 Memorials competition.
+The New York memorial was recently named a "WWI Centennial Memorial" after being enter in the 100 Cities – 100 Memorials competition.